 They really can’t tolerate being exposed to any harsh solutions and shouldn’t be used with anything hot as the wax will melt from the fabric.
-They are also not recommended for direct contact with raw meat or seafood.If the wraps are good quality and you treat them with a little care, they can last up to 12 months.
+They are also not recommended for direct contact with raw meat or seafood.If the wraps are good quality and you treat them with a little care, they can last 6 to 12 months.
 Storage is easy as they can be folded.
 Better still, if they are made with 100% eco-friendly products, they are compostable at the end of their life.

 Imagine how much plastic that one little beeswax wrap has replaced in a life of 12 months…